santoshtechwiz/codeguru.github.io/_drafts/csharp/csv-parser-antlr-csharp.md

 # Parsing CSV using ANTLR in c#

 This blog post will show you how to parse the CSV file using ANTLR in C#.
 CSV is a very popular format for transfering the data.
 There are a lot of C# csv parser aviable on the internet but you can easily create your own csv parser in C#.
-For this
+For this post I am using ANTLR which is very popular tool for generating lexer and parser based on the EBNF grammar.

 > In computer-based language recognition, ANTLR, or ANother Tool for Language Recognition, is a parser generator that uses LL for parsing.
 ANTLR is the successor to the Purdue Compiler Construction Tool Set, first developed in 1989, and is under active development.